FliccThicc/PetPedia/README.md

 A Flutter-based mobile application to manage pet profiles with an AI-powered breed recognition feature.
 This project was built as part of a 3-week placement-readiness plan.

-## 📸 Screenshots & Demo

-(This is very important!
-Add screenshots of your app's login screen, home screen, and the AI feature working.
-You can even record a short GIF of the app in action and add it here.)

 ## ✨ Features

 - **User Authentication:** Secure user sign-up and login using Firebase Authentication.